hytopiagg/sdk/docs/server.entity._constructor_.md

 ## Entity.(constructor)

-Constructs a new instance of the `Entity` class
+Creates a new Entity instance.

 **Signature:**